West Bengal Board Class 11 Chemistry Question Paper

 (b) Silver iodide

-(c) Dry ice or frozen carbon dioxide
+(c) Dry ice (solid carbon dioxide)

 (d) All of these